 Directs the attention of the student to the formulation and execution of foreign policy by the members of the nationstate system, the possible power relationships in which these members can find themselves, the areas of contact they have with each other, and the role of international organizations.
 Consideration is given to the recent diplomatic history of the major powers.
-IAI Codes: S4 904
+IAI Code: S5 904

+POL 254

-POL 254 T Introduction to Comparative Government
+Introduction to Comparative Government

-COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0 PREREQUISITE: Placement into ENGL 121 or equivalent and minimum Accuplacer Reading score of 254 or equivalent, or consent of instructor.
+COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0 PREREQUISITE: Academic placement measures as stated on page 6 or completion of required transitional writing course(s) with a B or better; or completion of required transitional reading course(s) with a C or better; or equivalent, or consent of instructor